3 Easy Tips to Improve Your Home Theater Design

 Things to Keep in Mind When You’re Envisioning Your New Home Theater

 A home theater is a significant investment to make, so you want to be sure you get the best results possible.
 There is plenty to consider when you are getting started including all the components, the layout of the room, and your installation.
 But do you know what you really need to complete your perfect home theater?
-If you’re feeling a bit lost, Audio Dimensions is here to help.
+If you’re feeling a bit lost, Bravas (formerly Audio Dimensions) is here to help.
 Our professional, dedicated staff will make sure you get a top-notch cinematic experience when you sit down to watch a movie, game, or TV show.
 Here are some of our best home theater design tips for Little Rock residents.

 GO 4K AND GO BIG

 HD displays with 1080p resolution have been top of the line for a long time now, but that’s changed with the broader variety of 4K UHD content now available.
 4K Ultra UD displays contain four times the number of pixels as regular HD displays.
 A greater number of pixels means you get images that are much sharper, brighter and have more contrast than traditional HD displays allow.